BoaZirklia/FCCproduct_landing_page/README.md

 # Freecodecamp
-This is where all the exercises I will be doing and have done in Freecodecamp.org
+This is a certification project of Freecodecamp.org for Responsive Web Design Certification//